zk4x/zyx/zyx/ENV_VARS.md

 Environment variables can be set to enable debugging.

-Zyx uses only one variable:
+Zyx uses one variable for debugging:

 ZYX_DEBUG
 It is a bitmask with following options: